cse-labs/kubernetes-in-codespaces/README.md

 The motivation for creating and using Codespaces is highlighted by this [GitHub Blog Post](https://github.blog/2021-08-11-githubs-engineering-team-moved-codespaces/).
 "It eliminated the fragility and single-track model of local development environments, but it also gave us a powerful new point of leverage for improving GitHub’s developer experience."

+Cory Wilkerson, Senior Director of Engineering at GitHub, recorded a podcast where he shared the GitHub journey to [Codespaces](https://changelog.com/podcast/459)

 ## Create your repo

 > You must have access to Codespaces as an individual or part of a GitHub Team or GitHub Enterprise Cloud